 A pain au chocolat is a croissant-type puff pastry containing a thick stripe of chocolate.
 Being one of French’s favorites, pain au chocolat is best when served hot with the chocolate melting into the pastry.
 I’m sure you are imagining it melting in your mouth right now…

-Pain aux raisins
+Pain aux raisins/Escargot

-This is a variant on the croissant or pain au chocolat, made with a leavened butter pastry shaped as a spiral and with some raisins and a crème pâtissière filling.
+This is a variant on the croissant or pain au chocolat, made with a leavened butter pastry shaped like a spiral and with some raisins and a crème pâtissière filling.
 On top, it has a thin layer of sugar or icing sugar.

 Chausson aux Pommes

 One of my favorites, this is another classic of French breakfast and it can be found at almost any bakery in France.
 It is made with a puff pastry crust much like a croissant and a filling akin to applesauce.
 They are best when served warm and there is just something so delicious about them that it makes them an all-time favorite treat.

 Tartes are usually made with a thin, flat layer of puff pastry and topped with fruit.
 You will sometimes see a layer of custard in between the pastry and the fruit, but French tartes are always open-faced.
 You will find tartes of all sizes and fillings but it’s always better if you go for one that uses in-season fruit.